david3x3x3/triplecross/README.md

 considers the positions where the left plunger is down, so the number of positions is half what Jaap has on his site.

+I've uploaded a Python program and a C program.
+They both do the same thing, but the C program is much faster.
+On my computer the Python program takes about 30 hours to run for the first time, and the C program takes about an hour.

 These are the positions followed by the solution to each:

 ```